leleliu008/ndk-pkg/README.md

 - <https://github.com/leleliu008/android-calendar-for-the-aged>

-## Create the google prefab aar then deploy it to Maven Local Reposotory and use it alongside with Android Gradle Plugin
+## Create the google prefab aar then deploy it to Maven Local Repository and use it alongside with Android Gradle Plugin

-If my published packages don't meet your needs, you can use this software to install packages then deploy them to `Maven Local Reposotory`.
+If my published packages don't meet your needs, you can use this software to install packages then deploy them to `Maven Local Repository`.

 In the next two sections, I will show you how to configure with `Android Gradle Plugin` in `Kotlin DSL` and `Groovy DSL` respectively.